Semiott/AdaiNet/README.md

 - Tokenisises the food recipes, food streets, food sharing events, food blogs, food festivals and related social businesses.
 - Creates an enthusiastic and exciting future for dynamic decentralization of culinary cultures and cuisines across the world.
 - Embarks on a creative convergence of food makers, lovers and consumers beyond the walls of accumulations and aggregations.
+- Food Events, Festivals, Carnivals, Blogs, etc will be streamed through the ERC 1620 Streaming Token Specification.

 ## How we built it
 - The Food Streets are captured on Videos and added to the IPFS.
 The Food Recipes are also added to IPFS.
 - All these food related artifacts are minted into Non Fungible Tokens using the Minty Framework integrated to the IPFS.
-- The profits from the Food Experiences are converted to Food Fungible ERC 20 tokens and then distributed through Bonding Curve based on Bancor Formula.
+- The profits from the Food Experiences are converted to Food Fungible ERC 20 tokens
-- Food Events, Festivals, Carnivals, Blogs, etc will be streamed through the ERC 1620 Streaming Token Specification.
+- The Incentives generated from the Food NFT interactions are distributed through a Curve Contract powered by Bancor Formula.
 - Food recipes and food experiences they are delivered through the Zether Framework implementation of ERC 1724 specification.
 - A Food Auction on Zora Protocol and a Food Marketplace powered by the Graph Protocol are in progress.
 - Food NFTs are deployed on the Rainbow Bridge between Ethereum and NEAR Protocol.